8 time management and organizational skills to master

 Goal setting allows you to clearly understand your end goal and what exactly you need to do to accomplish it.

-Once you have a clear goal in your mind, you can work towards it with complete focus.
+Once you have a clear goal in your mind, you can work towards it with complete focus and avoid actions that waste time..
 You can also identify the important tasks required to accomplish the goal and avoid wasting time on unimportant ones.

 4. Communication and collaboration